mjordan/islandora_scg/README.md

 * `--bgcolor` (name of the background color for basic and large image content, from ImageMagick's [list of color names](http://www.imagemagick.org/script/color.php); defaults to "blue")
 * `--metadata_file` (the absolute path to the TSV file containing metadata, described below; defaults to `includes/sample_metadata.tsv`).
 * `--quantity_newspaper_issues` (number of issues to add to each newspaper; defaults to 0)

+To purge objects created with this module, issue a command with the following template:

+`drush iscgd --user=someuser --content_model=foo:contentModel --parent=bar:collection`

+The `--content_model` and `--parent` parameters are both optional.
+If you want to purge *all* sample objects, include the `--quantity=all` parameter.
+The 'iscgd' comand does not prompt you to confirm your choices, so choose them wisely.

 ## Generating and ingesting newspapers